Weighted arithmetic mean: Mathematical definition

 Therefore, data elements with a high weight contribute more to the weighted mean than do elements with a low weight.
-The weights cannot be negative.
+The weights may not be negative in order for the equation to work.
 Some may be zero, but not all of them (since division by zero is not allowed).

 The formulas are simplified when the weights are normalized such that they sum up to 1, i.e., $\sum\limits_{i=1}^n {w_i'} = 1$.

 For such normalized weights, the weighted mean is equivalently: